Officer (armed forces): United Kingdom

+Royal Marines officers receive their training in the Command Wing of the Commando Training Centre Royal Marines during a 15-month course.
+The courses consist not only of tactical and combat training, but also of leadership, management, etiquette, and international-affairs training.

 Until the Cardwell Reforms of 1871, commissions in the British Army were purchased by officers.
 The Royal Navy, however, operated on a more meritocratic, or at least socially mobile, basis.

 United States

 Types of officers

 Commissioned officers exist in all eight uniformed services of the United States.
-All six armed forces of the United States have both commissioned officer and non-commissioned officer (NCO) ranks, and all of them except the United States Air Force and United States Space Force have warrant officer ranks.
-The two noncombatant uniformed services, the United States Public Health Service Commissioned Corps and the National Oceanic and Atmospheric Administration Commissioned Officer Corps (NOAA Corps), have only commissioned officers, with no warrant officer or enlisted personnel.
+All six armed forces of the United States have both commissioned officer and non-commissioned officer (NCO) ranks, and all of them (except the United States Space Force) have warrant-officer ranks.
+The two noncombatant uniformed services, the United States Public Health Service Commissioned Corps and the National Oceanic and Atmospheric Administration Commissioned Officer Corps (NOAA Corps), have only commissioned officers, with no warrant-officer or enlisted personnel.

 Commissioned officers are considered commanding officers under presidential authority.
 A superior officer is an officer with a higher rank than another officer, who is a subordinate officer relative to the superior.

 NCOs, including U.S. Navy and U.S. Coast Guard petty officers and chief petty officers, in positions of authority can be said to have control or charge rather than command per se (although the word "command" is often used unofficially to describe any use of authority).
-These enlisted naval personnel with authority are officially referred to as officers-in-charge rather than commanding officers.
+These enlisted naval personnel with authority are officially referred to as 'officers-in-charge" rather than as "commanding officers".

 Commissioning programs

-Commissioned officers in the Armed Forces of the United States come from a variety of accessions sources:
+Commissioned officers in the armed forces of the United States come from a variety of accessions sources: